Jump to:

 Pes Planus

-The integrity of the talonavicular joint is maintained by the calcaneonavicular ligament (spring ligament) and portions of the superficial deltoid ligament.13 The PTT protects these structures and also plays an essential role in the elastic support of the joint complex.9 The PTT dysfunction results in attenuation of these important ligaments and also leads to diminished hindfoot inversion and the peroneus brevis acting unopposed with a dynamic abduction-eversion force.
+The integrity of the talonavicular joint is maintained by the calcaneonavicular ligament (spring ligament) and portions of the superficial deltoid ligament.4 The PTT protects these structures and also plays an essential role in the elastic support of the joint complex.5 The spring ligament (also known as the plantar calcaneonavicular ligament) is considered a primary static stabilizer of the medial arch, second in importance only to the PTT.2 The PTT dysfunction results in attenuation of these important ligaments and leads to diminished hindfoot inversion and the peroneus brevis acting unopposed with a dynamic abduction-eversion force.

-The common point in all deformities causing adult flat foot is failure of foot-locking during gait.9 Individuals with pes planus tend to have, or eventually develop, shortening of the gastrocnemius muscle and Achilles tendon due to a pronated calcaneus relative to the tibia.
-This relative equinus state – which is a lack of having full passive ankle dorsiflexion – drives the subtalar and midtarsal joint into further pronation.
+The common point in all deformities causing adult flatfoot is failure of foot-locking during gait.5 Individuals with pes planus tend to develop shortening of the gastrocnemius muscle and achilles tendon due to a pronated calcaneus relative to the tibia.
+This relative equinus state –a lack of full passive ankle dorsiflexion – drives the subtalar and midtarsal joint into further pronation.
 Restoring ankle dorsiflexion or accommodating it is a key part of managing symptomatic pes planus.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time):